bhusalgokarna/Modular_Base_Coding/README.md

 **rows : 176274**

-As you can see from above we didn't lose any important information that can impact to the anlysis.
+As you can see from above result we didn't lose any important information that can impact to the anlysis.

 ### During this process i needed to do following steps:
 ### Rename the columns.